eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

 ```

 Would not result in a warning.

-In order to avoid breaking changes, this will only be available via FlatESLint, [as decided in the RFC discussion](https://github.com/eslint/rfcs/pull/90#issuecomment-1386024387).
+To avoid breaking changes, this will only be available via FlatESLint, [as decided in the RFC discussion](https://github.com/eslint/rfcs/pull/90#issuecomment-1386024387).

 ## Detailed Design